TMC Leader Alleges Harassment of Bengali Speakers in BJP-Ruled States

-Trinamool Congress leader Abhishek Banerjee has accused the BJP of harassing Bengali-speaking people in BJP-ruled states, alleging discrimination and unjust treatment.
+Trinamool Congress leader Abhishek Banerjee accuses the BJP of targeting Bengali speakers in BJP-ruled states, alleging harassment, discrimination, and attempts to undermine Bengali culture and identity.

 Key Points

-- He claims the BJP is attacking Bengali culture, language, and food habits.
+- He claims the BJP has insulted Bengali icons, belittled their culture, and questioned their language.

-- Banerjee asserts that the TMC will ensure no legitimate voter is left out of electoral rolls.
+- Banerjee asserts the TMC will ensure no legitimate voter is left off the electoral rolls.

-- He criticises the BJP's treatment of Rajbanshi and Matua communities, alleging deletion of names from electoral rolls.
+- He criticises a BJP candidate for allegedly calling Mahatma Gandhi a 'deshdrohi'.

 Senior Trinamool Congress leader Abhishek Banerjee on Tuesday alleged that Bengali-speaking people were being harassed and intimidated in BJP-ruled states by labelling them as Bangladeshis.